wijjy12/wijjy12/README.md

 <h3 align="center">Who Am I?</h3>
 <p align="left">
-I'm a passionate future data analyst with 5+ years of experience in full-stack development.
-My mission is to turn raw data into actionable insights and create solutions that drive business value.
-I thrive on learning new technologies, tackling challenging problems, and collaborating with others to achieve meaningful outcomes.
+Wijdane Azaroua, a 22-year-old computer engineering student based in Morocco, specializing in data analysis.
+I have a strong background in full-stack development with 2 years of experience using technologies like React and NodeJS.
+I m passionate about data analysis and currently learning about machine learning, big data, and cloud computing.
+I m actively seeking opportunities to enhance my skills, especially in distributed data systems and advanced NLP techniques.
+I also value collaboration, nature, and societal well-being.
 </p>

 ---